-Best Practice has published a separate topic on the management of coexisting conditions in the context of COVID-19.
-BMJ Best Practice: Management of coexisting conditions in the context of COVID-19 external link opens in a new window
+Best Practice has published a separate topic on the Management of coexisting conditions in the context of COVID-19.

 Isolate all suspected or confirmed cases immediately.
 Triage patients with a standardized triage tool and evaluate the severity of disease.
 Follow local infection prevention and control guidelines.

 Be on high alert for children and adolescents with acute gastrointestinal symptoms and signs of cardiac inflammation.
-Evidence so far suggests a milder or asymptomatic course of disease in children.
-However, a rare multisystem inflammatory condition with some features similar to those of Kawasaki disease and toxic shock syndrome has been temporally associated with COVID-19 in children and adolescents.
+Evidence so far suggests a milder or asymptomatic course of disease in children and adolescents.
+However, a rare multisystem inflammatory condition has been reported.

-Order the following laboratory investigations in hospitalized patients: complete blood count, comprehensive metabolic panel, arterial blood gas, blood glucose level, coagulation screen, inflammatory markers, cardiac biomarkers, serum creatine kinase, and blood and sputum cultures for other pathogens.
+Order the following laboratory investigations in hospitalized patients: complete blood count, comprehensive metabolic panel, arterial blood gas, thyroid function tests, blood glucose level, coagulation screen, inflammatory markers, cardiac biomarkers, serum creatine kinase, and blood and sputum cultures for other pathogens.
 Pulse oximetry may reveal low oxygen saturation.

 Prioritize a chest x-ray in patients who are seriously ill with suspected pneumonia.
-Consider a computed tomography scan of the chest if chest x-ray is uncertain or normal.
+Consider a computed tomography (CT) scan of the chest if chest x-ray is uncertain or normal.
 Consult local guidelines as imaging recommendations may vary.

 For full details and guidance see information below.